 China's Tencent releases test version of Game of Thrones smartphone game

-Chinese tech giant Tencent Holdings Ltd has released a test version of a smartphone game based on U.S. hit television show Games of Thrones, in a move likely to spice up a pipeline hit by heightened government scrutiny of online gaming.

-BEIJING/SHANGHAI: Chinese tech giant Tencent Holdings Ltd has released a test version of a smartphone game based on U.S. hit television show Games of Thrones, in a move likely to spice up a pipeline hit by heightened government scrutiny of online gaming.
+BEIJING: Chinese tech giant Tencent Holdings has released a test version of a smartphone game based on US hit television show Games of Thrones, in a move likely to spice up a pipeline hit by heightened government scrutiny of online gaming.

 The new game is a simulation that will let players take on identities such as the character Tyrion Lannister, visit spots like Castle Black, and experience some of the show's most memorable events like the Red Wedding, Tencent said.